physio-praxis/myPhysio/docs/physio-office.md

 ## Feedback and Reviews: (Phase 2)
 - **Customer Feedback:** Collect feedback from customers about their experience with the clinic.
-- **Review System:** Allow customers to leave reviews for the clinic and Physios.
+- **Review System:** Allow customers to leave reviews for the clinic and Physio.

 ## Technology Stack: